sunfall/caethboards/README.md

 # The layouts

-The boards are named based on which metarule they're meant for, and then come in various sizes and variants:
+The boards are named based on which metarule they're meant for (`caeth-`, `noc-`, or `noeth-`), and then come in various sizes and variants:

 * `-4square-`: Boards meant for games on a square grid; votes are orthogonal.
 * `-8square-`: As `4square`, but with added diagonal votes.